-To the extent that this research also involves the investigation of asset prices, it is particularly important to note not only the theoretical asset pricing model (CAPM), but also prior contributions in the field of empirical asset pricing.
-Notable among the empirical asset pricing models is a prior research by Fama and French (1993) who proposed Fama-French 3 factor models.
-According to Fama and French (1993), the stock returns can be “empirically explained” by three factors: market risk premium, book-to-market ratio (High-minus-low: HML) and firm size (Small-minus-big: SMB).
-This model gains much attention among academia and several studies extend the model by including various additional factors.
-Notable among such extensions is a prior research by Carhart (1997) who argue that market sentiment should also be an important factor for determining asset prices.
-According to Carhart (1997) asset prices can be explained empirically by 4 factors: the 3 factors from Fama-French 3 factor models and momentum factor.
-And Fama and French (2015) who extend their own 3 factor model with profitability and investment as additional factors.
-It is important to note that although many other versions of empirical asset pricing models exist, this research primarily focus on the former two models (Fama-French 3 factor model and Carhart 4 factor model) because they are among the most widely known models among academia.
+Given that this research also involves the investigation of asset prices, it is particularly important to consider not only the theoretical asset pricing model (CAPM), but also prior contributions in the field of empirical asset pricing.
+Notable among the empirical asset pricing models is research by Fama and French (1993) who proposed their Fama-French three-factor model.
+According to the authors, stock returns can be empirically explained by three factors: market risk premium, book-to-market ratio (High Minus Low: HML), and firm size (Small Minus Big: SMB).
+This model garnered much attention from academics, and several studies have extended the model by including additional factors.
+Notably, Carhart (1997) argued that market sentiment should also be an important factor for determining asset prices, and posited that asset prices can be explained empirically by four factors: momentum factor in addition to the three factors from Fama-French’s three-factor model.
+Moreover, Fama and French (2015) extended their own three-factor model, adding profitability and investment as additional factors.
+It is important to note that although many other versions of empirical asset pricing models exist, this research primarily focuses on the Fama-French three-factor model and the Carhart four-factor model because they are among the most widely known models in academia.

-3. Hypothesis, Data and Methodology
+3. Materials and Methods

-Data
+3.1 Data

-Twitter happiness index are observed from http://hedonometer.org/index.html, which is generated from the Twitter’s Decahose API feed database of over 50 million daily twitter post observations.
-The daily index is formulated from scoring nearly 10,000 sentiment-related words found in the database.
-Each of these words are then scored on a nine-point scale of happiness: (1) sad to (9) happy, following Dodds et al. (2011)’s methodology.
+The Twitter happiness index was constructed from http://hedonometer.org/index.html, which is generated from Twitter’s Decahose API feed database of over 50 million daily twitter post observations.
+The daily index is formulated by scoring nearly 10,000 sentiment-related words found in the database.
+Each of these words are then scored on a nine-point scale of happiness: (1) sad, to (9) happy, following Dodds et al.’s (2011) methodology.
 Due to data availability, the study period ranges from September 2008 to January 2021.
-All daily risk factors (market risk premium, risk-free rate, high-minus-low (HML) and small-minus-big (SMB)) are observed from the French data library (French 2021).
-All data sources are kelp in line with prior researches (Zhang et al., 2016; Zhang et al., 2018 among others), providing a solid base for comparisons.
+All daily risk factors (market risk premium, risk-free rate, HML and SMB measures) are observed from the French data library (French, 2021).
+All data sources accord with prior research (e.g., Zhang et al., 2016; Zhang et al., 2018), providing a reliable base for comparisons.

-Methodology & Hypothesizes
+3.2 Methodology and Hypotheses

-Since prior studies consistently established that online sentiment Granger-cause stock returns and there exists linear relationship between Twitter-based investor sentiment index and stock returns (Siganos et al. , 2014; Zhang et al., 2016; Zhang et al. , 2018; among others).
-Therefore, the present study utilizes conventional linear framework to investigate the relationship, following prior researches.
-Accordingly, Twitter-based investor sentiment are treated as an independent variable in conventional linear regression, consistent with prior researches.
-Since Da et al. (2015) show that daily negativity (or positivity) in online posts corresponds to low (high) market-level returns in the same day, the effect of Twitter-based sentiment toward stock returns is therefore assumed to be observable within the same day.
-The Standard & Poor’s 500 index (S&P 500) and the Dow Jones Industrial Average index (DJIA) are selected to represent the US stock market because the former is one of the most commonly followed indexes while the latter is the oldest US stock index.
-Additional tests using Gibbons et al. (1989) methodologies (henceforth GRS) on US portfolios (2x3 and 5x5 formed on size and book-to-value ratios) are also conducted and reported in robustness checks section.
+Prior studies have consistently established that online sentiment Granger-causes stock returns and that there is a linear relationship between a Twitter-based investor sentiment index and stock returns (e.g., Siganos et al. , 2014; Zhang et al., 2016; Zhang et al. , 2018).
+Therefore, the present study utilizes a conventional linear framework, based on prior research, to investigate this relationship.
+Accordingly, Twitter-based investor sentiment was treated as an independent variable in conventional linear regression, again consistent with prior research.
+Since Da et al. (2015) showed that daily negativity (or positivity) in online posts corresponds to low (high) market-level returns on the same day, the effect of Twitter-based sentiment toward stock returns is therefore assumed to be observable on the same day.
+The Standard & Poor’s 500 Index (S&P 500) and the Dow Jones Industrial Average Index (DJIA) were selected to represent the U.S. stock market because the former is one of the most commonly followed indexes, while the latter is the oldest U.S. stock index.
+Additional tests using Gibbons et al.’s (1989) methodologies (henceforth GRS) on U.S. portfolios (2x3 and 5x5 formed on size and book-to-value ratios) were also conducted and are reported in the robustness checks section.